-Context and Impact indicators 17/12/2021 INDICATOR C.30 Indicator Name Labour productivity in agriculture, in forestry and in the food industry Definition This indicator consists of 3 specific indicators: 1.
+Context and Impact indicators 17/09/2021 INDICATOR C.30 Indicator Name Labour productivity in agriculture, in forestry and in the food industry Definition This indicator consists of 3 specific indicators: 1.
 Labour productivity in agriculture 2.
 Labour productivity in forestry 3.
 Labour productivity in the food industry For each specific indicator, labour productivity is calculated as Gross Value Added (GVA) per unit of labour input.
 GVA is recorded at basic prices.
 It is output valued at basic prices less intermediate consumption valued at purchasers' prices.
 The basic price is defined as the price received by the producer, after deduction of all taxes on products but including all subsidies on products.
 GVA is measured in chain linked volumes (2015), million euro.
 Labour input includes both employees and self-employed to provide total employment in the respective sector.
 It is measured in thousand persons.
 A three-year average mitigates short-term fluctuations.
 Labour productivity is then calculated as the ratio of the averages: (three year average GVA) / (three year average labour input).
 1 - The agricultural sector corresponds to division A01 in NACE rev.2 (crop and animal production, hunting and related service activities).
 2 - The forestry sector corresponds to division A02 in NACE rev. 2 (Forestry and logging).
 3 - The food industry corresponds to division C10-C12 in NACE rev.2 (manufacture of food products; beverages and tobacco products) Unit of measurement 1 - 3: EUR million/number of persons (in thousand) Data source Eurostat References / location of For GVA: the data National Accounts: table [nama 10 a64] For labour input: National Accounts, table [nama 10 a64 e] Data collection / dissemination level EU, National (NUTS 0) Frequency Annual Timeliness National data: 1-2 years EU aggregates: 3-4 years Comments/caveats

 This document has been prepared by the Commission services as guidance to the Member States or to any other parties (e.g. for the purpose of drafting the national CAP Strategic Plans).
+This document is not a final document, as it is based on the recent political agreement and it has no legal binding value.
+Please note that the ordinary legislative procedure is not finished and the Regulation not adopted yet.